fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 ![Edit settings values]({{'/images/2016-01-11-c-sharp-configuration/4-edit-settings.png'|relative_url}}){: .align-center}

 In settings designer you should have noticed that the settings keys has two choices for scope: *Application* and *User*.
-They differ in the type of property they result in Settings class.
+They differ in the type of property they result in `Settings` class.

-- The *Application-scoped* settings are get only properties; stores system-level information that are not likely to change at run time.
-Default values for application-scoped configurations reside in *applicationSettings* section in App.config file.
+- The *application-scoped* settings are get only properties, stores system-level information that are not likely to change at run time.
+Default values for application-scoped configurations reside in `applicationSettings` section in App.config file.
-- The *User-scoped* settings are get and set properties; intended to store user preferences that are likely to change at run time.
-User-scoped configuratios have their default values in *userSettings* section in App.config file.
+- The *user-scoped* settings are get and set properties, intended to store user preferences that are likely to change at run time.
+User-scoped configuratios have their default values in `userSettings` section in App.config file.

 Updating and Saving User-Scoped Application Settings in Run Time
 ----------------------------------------------------------------